-- Whether the court may properly exercise personal jurisdiction over Kim Possible based on her minimum contacts and purposeful availment within the state of Ragnarok; - 2.
-Whether Kim Possible is subject to liability under Sections 12(a)(2) for her widely disseminated promotional post on her social media account; and - 3.
+- 1. Whether the court maintainsmay properly exercise personal jurisdiction over Kim Possible based on her minimum contacts and purposeful availment within the state of Ragnarok; and - 2.
+Whether Kim Possible is subject to liability under the Securities Act of 1933 for the Sections 12(a)(2) for her widely disseminated promotional Y-post on her social media platform.account; and - 3.
 Whether Kim Possible is liable under Section 17(b) of the Securities Act of 1933 for publicly announcing that she will be earning 1337 OCTOCoins for her participation in the cage match.